 Every year, cadets plan and conduct a Military Ball, which is a great way for them to learn Army customs and traditions in the process.
 This event also provides cadets with a chance to practice detailed mission planning and learn the importance of rehearsals.

 After completion of the Army ROTC program, graduates will be commissioned into the Army as Second Lieutenants.
 In the Army, officer career fields are known as branches, and after choosing an Army branch, Second Lieutenants will have the opportunity to pursue specialized training.

 Enrolling in Army ROTC can enhance your leadership skills and critical thinking abilities while providing financial aid to help you become a nurse.
 As an Army Nurse and Officer, you will have the opportunity to train and serve in a variety of specialties.

 Field artillery officers lead the field in artillery branch, working to neutralize the enemy.
 Knowledge of tactics, techniques and procedures for the employment of fire support systems is critical in this role.

 Engineer officers are responsible for supporting a range of duties.
 Responsibilities might include building structures, developing civil works programs and providing combat support.

-Major Matt Miller brings tactics and experiences from his decorated military career to our ROTC Army program.
-MAJ Miller is a graduate of the United States Army’s Command and General Staff College.
+Lieutenant Colonel Matt Miller brings tactics and experiences from his decorated military career to our ROTC Army program.
+LTC Miller is a graduate of the United States Army’s Command and General Staff College.
 He holds a Bachelor of Science degree from the United States Military Academy at West Point, and a Master of Science degree from Georgia Institute of Technology.